Dharavi: Post-independence

 At India's independence from colonial rule in 1947, Dharavi had grown to be the largest slum in Bombay and all of India.
 It still had a few empty spaces, which continued to serve as waste-dumping grounds for operators across the city.
 Bombay, meanwhile, continued to grow as a city.
 Soon Dharavi was surrounded by the city, and became a key hub for informal economy.
 Starting from the 1950s, proposals for Dharavi redevelopment plans periodically came out, but most of these plans failed because of lack of financial banking and/or political support.
 Dharavi's Co-operative Housing Society was formed in the 1960s to uplift the lives of thousands of slum dwellers by the initiative of Shri.
 M.V.
 Duraiswamy, a well-known social worker and Congress leader of that region.
 The society promoted 338 flats and 97 shops and was named as Dr. Baliga Nagar.
 By the late 20th century, Dharavi occupied about 432 acre, with an astounding population density of more than 2,900 people per hectare (1,200/acre).

 Redevelopment plan

+The area is a hub for around 5,000 businesses and 15,000 single-room factories across leather, textiles, pottery, metalwork, and recycling, contributing to an annual economic output estimated at over $1 billion (₹10,000 crore).
+Despite being an economic powerhouse, Dharavi faces significant challenges.
+A 2006 UNHDR report highlighted an average of one toilet for every 1,440 residents, underscoring the area's inadequate sanitation infrastructure.